SeanEtherington/SQL_Project_Data_Roles/README.md

 - **DataRobot, Golang, and MXNet:** Skills in DataRobot, Golang (Go programming language), and MXNet are also highly valued, offering competitive salaries and highlighting their significance in advanced data analytics, programming, and machine learning environments.

 ### 5. Most Optimal Skills to Learn
-Combining insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development.
+Combining insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development:
 ``` sql
 SELECT
     skills_dim.skill_id,